-Valverde hints at Barcelona sales
+Valverde Hints at Barcelona Sales

 "He can work harder and give us more speed.
 He's a good signing."

-Barcelona will face Napoli in a pair of friendlies on August 7 and 10 before opening its LaLiga title defence away to Athletic Bilbao on 16 August.
+Barcelona will face Napoli in a pair of friendlies on August 7 and 10 before opening their LaLiga title defence away to Athletic Bilbao on August 16.